 Research suggests that children who are unable to calm themselves down after a tantrum (regardless of tantrum intensity, frequency, or context) may be at a greater risk of having a mood disorder, especially if they have frequent tantrums per week (at least four).

-If your child is struggling with difficult emotions, age-appropriate resources such as The Emotions Kit can help her learn to express her emotions in a more appropriate manner.
-But if this article reinforces your doubts about your child’s behavior, please get in touch with a specialist for further evaluation to identify the best approach to managing his behavior.
+If your child is struggling with difficult emotions, age-appropriate resources can help them learn to express their emotions in a more appropriate manner.
+But if this article reinforces your doubts about your child’s behavior, please get in touch with a specialist for further evaluation to identify the best approach to managing their behavior.